dlang/DIPs/DIPs/DIP1xxx-rval_to_ref.md

 fun(10);    // chooses B: auto ref resolves by-value given an rvalue, prefer exact match as above fun(t);     // error: ambiguous call between A and B
 ```
-No change to existing behaviour is proposed.
+No change to existing behavior is proposed.

 ### Default arguments

-In satisfying the goal that 'the user should not experience edge cases, or differences in functionality', it should be that default args are applicable to `ref` args as with non-`ref` args.

-If the user does not supply an argument and a default arg is specified, the default arg is selected as usual and populates a temporary, just as if the user supplied the argument manually.
+In satisfying the goal that 'the user should not experience edge cases, or differences in functionality', it should be the case that default arguments are applicable to `ref` parameters as with non-`ref` parameters.
+If the user does not supply an argument and a default argument is specified, the default argument is selected as usual and populates a temporary, just as if the user supplied the argument manually.

 In this case, an interesting circumstantial opportunity appears where the compiler may discern that construction is expensive, and construct a single immutable instance for reuse.
 This shall not be specified functionality, but it may be a nice opportunity nonetheless.

 ### `@safe`ty implications

-There are no implications on `@safe`ty.
+There are no implications from this proposal for `@safe`ty.
 There are no additions or changes to allocation or parameter passing schemes.
 D already states that arguments received by `ref` shall not escape, so passing temporaries is not dangerous from an escaping/dangling-reference point of view.

-The user is able to produce the implicit temporary described in this proposal manually, and pass it with identical semantics; any potential safety implications are already applicable to normal stack args.
+The user is able to produce the implicit temporary described in this proposal manually, and pass it with identical semantics; any potential safety implications are already applicable to normal stack arguments.
 This proposal adds nothing new.

 ### Why not `auto ref`?

-A frequently proposed solution to this situation is to receive the arg via `auto ref`.
+A frequently proposed solution to this situation is to receive the argument via `auto ref`.

 `auto ref` solves a different set of problems; those may include "pass this argument in the most efficient way", or "forward this argument exactly how I received it".
 The implementation of `auto ref` requires that every function also be a template.